-Drawing on her background in attachment theory, relational psychoanalysis and mindfulness based approaches, Dr. Sara Glazer has developed an integrative therapeutic method that utilizes hypnosis techniques within an interpersonal lens for relationship issues, grief, anxiety, issues surrounding pregnancy and those related to attention and hyperactivity.
-She assists clients in exploring ways that their struggles relate to their self-perception and relationships with others, using hypnosis as a powerful tool for change.
+Drawing on her background in attachment theory, relational psychoanalysis and mindfulness-based approaches, Dr. Sara Glazer has developed an integrative therapeutic method that uses hypnosis techniques within an interpersonal lens for grief, self-esteem, social anxiety, and relational trauma.
+Using hypnosis as a powerful tool for change, she assists clients in exploring how their struggles relate to their self-perception and relationships with others.

 No items found.

-Dr. Glazer has trained with some of the top researchers in the field of Clinical Psychology as well as the country’s most renowned leaders in hypnosis.
-Her training in psychology began by obtaining a Bachelor of Arts with a Specialty in Psychology from Thomas Edison State University.
-She then pursued a Master’s of Arts in Psychology from the City University of New York, where she explored the relationship between attachment bonds, spirituality and mental health.
-During this time, Dr. Glazer worked on a study exploring the traumatic impact of the World Trade Center attacks at Columbia University’s New York Psychiatric Institute.
+Dr. Sara Glazer is a Clinical Psychologist who is licensed in both New York and New Jersey and specializes in working with adults struggling with issues related to relationships, grief, social anxiety, self esteem and relational trauma.
+She has trained with some of the top researchers in the field of Clinical Psychology as well as the country’s most renowned leaders in hypnosis.
+Her training in psychology began with a Bachelor of Arts with a Specialty in Psychology from Thomas Edison State University.
+She then pursued a Master of Arts in Psychology from the City University of New York, where she explored the relationship between attachment bonds, spirituality and mental health.
+During this time, Dr. Glazer worked on a study with Columbia University’s New York Psychiatric Institute exploring the traumatic impact of the World Trade Center attacks.

-Upon entering her doctoral program at Kean University, Dr. Glazer continued to develop her interests in attachment theory and the significance of the family system in impacting each individual family member’s mental health.
-Dr. Glazer’s dissertation study explored the contribution of parental acceptance of child distress to parents’ perceptions of their children’s emotion regulation skills.
-In addition, the study explored ways in which parents’ proneness to shame might impact their attitude toward their children’s emotions.
-Dr. Glazer’s research regarding attachment relationships and spirituality, both at Kean and previously at CUNY, led to presentations at the national conferences of the American Psychological Association (APA), the Association for Behavioral and Cognitive Therapies (ABCT), and the National Association of School Psychologists (NASP).
-As a doctoral candidate, Dr. Glazer completed Externships at SCO Family of Services, a psychiatric residential facility and the Brooklyn College Counseling Center, where she received substantial training in psychodynamic conceptualization and treatment approaches.
+Upon entering her doctoral program at Kean University, Dr. Glazer deepened her interest in attachment theory and the impact of the family system on each family member’s mental health.
+Dr. Glazer’s dissertation explored the contribution of parental acceptance of child distress to the parents’ perceptions of their children’s emotion regulation skills.
+In addition, this study explored ways in which parents’ propensity to shame might influence their attitudes toward their children’s emotions.
+Dr. Glazer’s research on attachment relationships and spirituality, both at Kean and at CUNY, led to presentations at the national conference of the American Psychological Association (APA), the Association for Behavioral and Cognitive Therapies (ABCT), and the National Association of School Psychologists (NASP).
+As a doctoral candidate, Dr. Glazer completed externships at SCO Family of Services, a psychiatric residential facility, and at the Brooklyn College Counseling Center, where she received substantial training in psychodynamic conceptualization and therapy approaches.

-Dr. Glazer completed her pre-doctoral internship at Pennsylvania Counseling Services where she provided individual and group psychotherapy in a community mental health setting and engaged in postdoctoral training at Pride of Judea Community Services, part of the Jewish Board of Family and Children Services.
-In this role, she worked with children, adults, and families, gaining diverse experience with a range of psychological treatments and manifestations of distress.
+Dr. Glazer completed her pre-doctoral internship at Pennsylvania Counseling Services, where she provided individual and group psychotherapy in a community mental health setting; she also engaged in postdoctoral training at Pride of Judea Community Services, part of the Jewish Board of Family and Children Services, where she worked with children, adults, and families, and gained diverse experience with a range of psychological modalities and manifestations of distress.

-Dr. Glazer’s style of therapy emphasizes that relationships, with others and with oneself, impact one’s beliefs about the world, behaviors and struggles.
-Given this, Dr. Glazer considers the therapeutic relationship to be impactful and significant in contributing to one’s process of therapeutic change, striving to create an atmosphere of mutuality, safety and empathic understanding.
-Her style of therapy blends mindfulness based approaches, attachment theory, relational psychoanalysis and self psychology, integrating hypnosis techniques within an interpersonal lens for a variety of struggles.
-Dr. Glazer continues to undergo extensive training in hypnosis and mindfulness, with a commitment to ongoing learning and attention to current research on effective therapeutic techniques.
+Dr. Glazer is an expert in the field of hypnosis, with an emphasis on grief, self-esteem, social anxiety, and relational trauma.
+Her emphasis is on relationships, with others and with oneself, and how these relationships impact clients' beliefs about the world, behaviors and struggles.
+As the therapeutic relationship is a contributing force to a client’s process of change, Dr. Glazer strives to create an atmosphere of mutuality, safety and empathic understanding.
+Her style of therapy blends mindfulness-based approaches, attachment theory, relational psychoanalysis and self-psychology, and her work integrates hypnosis techniques within an interpersonal lens to address a variety of struggles.
+Dr. Glazer continues to deepen her training in hypnosis and mindfulness, with a commitment to ongoing learning and attention to current research on effective therapeutic techniques.